Contact Us | Search

 Participants at the workshop on "Educating for Sustainability at the CSA conference in Port-au-Prince, Haiti (photo credit: Dr. Jean-Jumeau).

-Research on methanization (i.e. decomposition) of sargassum algae in a saline environment was pursued.
+The project team pursued research on methanization (i.e. decomposition) of sargassum algae in a saline environment.
 Professor Gary Gervais, assisted by Haitian graduate student Jordany Fortuné, conducted experiments to analyze the digestibility of fresh and dried sargassum compared to a control system.
 Professor Cliford Louimé submitted four scientific manuscripts for review and publication based on this research.
 Additionally, an update of the assessment of the level of vegetation cover in Haiti was successfully achieved.
 Updated statistics on vegetation cover in Haiti were determined by a GIS technician, Mr. Constantin Joseph.
 The work, validated by Prof. Noël of UniQ, succeeded in characterizing and estimating wooded areas in the country, identifying and estimating forest areas, and quantifying the rate of vegetation cover of all types.

 Another training element of the project was the researchers’ contributions to a new course in environmental sciences examining energy solutions to environmental problems.
 The research partners collaborated with Professor Viviane Julien of UniQ’s School of Agriculture and Environmental Sciences on the content of the course.
 Dr. Gervais also worked on the descriptions of two new courses: a biomass energy course and an environmental entrepreneurship course for undergraduate students.
 Laboratory spaces for the study and resolution of environmental disasters were reinforced.
 Support was given to UniQ’s Polyvalent Laboratory – which serves a great deal of students in various scientific fields – for collaboration with the professors involved in the PEER program, both local and international.